 In 2006, this happened on the Little Tonsina River when it reached flood stage and overwhelmed an access road in Alaska’s Valdez-Cordova Borough— homelands to Ahtna people and an area that Sugpiaq and rural Alaskans depend on for access to hunting and fishing, wild food security, and cultural ties to the land.
 It’s also one of the major regional access points for the Trans Alaska Pipeline.

-Fast forward to 2022 and you can get a sense for this river’s true potential while looking beyond the current undersized double culverts—gravelly, clean, and cold; perfect conditions for Coho and Chinook salmon.
+Fast forward to 2022 and you could get a sense for this river’s true potential while looking beyond the current undersized double culverts—gravelly, clean, and cold; perfect conditions for Coho and Chinook salmon.
 If you were to follow it downstream, you’d hit the Tonsina River proper—a class III-IV whitewater with excellent fishing for Pacific salmon, Dolly Varden, and Arctic Grayling.
 These waters eventually meet Alaska’s Copper River, home to what many people consider one of the world’s finest sources of Sockeye and King Salmon.

-Standing on the road and looking upstream, the water is pooled, a common symptom of a fish passage barrier created by an undersized road-stream crossing and the associated disruption of natural flow.
+Standing on the road and looking upstream, the water is pooled, a common symptom of a barrier created by an undersized road-stream crossing and the associated disruption of natural flow.
 Over 70 miles of glacier-fed salmon nursery habitats extends upstream to the horizon.

 Prior to 2022, the prospect of fitting the road with a bridge to accommodate the Little Tonsina and its varied flows was already attracting attention and funding from multiple state and federal partners—if the past is a preview of the future, the same culvert design is not expected to survive another 50-year flood event.